Darwin Núñez Deserves Better Punditry

 More interesting than either of those trivia nuggets was that we saw the return of classic Darwin Núñez.
 In his previous six appearances (totalling 331 minutes) he had taken just five shots in total.
 Against the Villans, the Uruguayan rattled off six in just over an hour.

 But this is Darwin.
-He led Europe’s big five leagues for shots per 90 last season, with 4.7, and was third with 4.5 in his debut campaign in England.
-No matter the improvement in his all-round game, if Núñez isn’t shooting relentlessly then the world feels even weirder than it already is.
+He led Europe’s big five leagues for shots per 90 minutes last season, with 4.7, and was third with 4.5 in his debut campaign in England.
+No matter any improvement in his all-round game, if Núñez isn’t shooting relentlessly then the world feels even weirder than it already is.

 The clash with Villa delivered a highlights package of Darwin shots.
-If you review them chronologically, your notes read something like this: shouldn’t have shot (blocked), goal, should’ve scored (off target), what are you doing? (saved), should’ve maybe scored (header wide) and probably shouldn’t have shot (saved).
+If you review them chronologically, your notes read something like: shouldn’t have shot (blocked), goal, should’ve scored (off target), what are you doing? (saved), should’ve maybe scored (header wide) and probably shouldn’t have shot (saved).
 The efforts ranged in value from 0.02 to 0.41 expected goals, running the gamut of chance quality.

-The 25-year-old’s performance was inevitably reviewed in Match of the Day.
+The 25-year-old’s performance was inevitably reviewed during Match of the Day.
 “Darwin Núñez got his goal, didn’t he, he’s a handful,” said Gary Lineker, doing that annoying thing of making a statement rather than asking a question yet still expecting an answer.
 “A bit erratic, but he’s a handful.”

 Alan Shearer then spoke over a compilation of clips, highlighting good and bad aspects of Núñez’s play.
 Lineker had a follow-up question: “What do you think is missing about his finishing?”